SVG File-02

 Successful fundraising letters have one common characteristic: they’re donor-centric.

 Also, when possible, address the donor by name.
-This makes them feel special and valued.
+This makes them feel unique and valued.
 And if it’s not possible to use their name, try and find one characteristic your donors have in common.
 For example, “Dear Golfers.”

 2. Tell A Story